MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-add-an-application-sharing-view-to-your-application.md

 ### To respond to viewer dimension changes

 1. Check the display mode of the viewer.
-If it is [Microsoft.Lync.Model.Conversation.Sharing.ApplicationSharingViewDisplayMode](https://msdn.microsoft.com/library/dn378658\(v=office.15\))**.FitToParent**, then you can return from the event callback method after setting the container and application window to their original dimensions.
+If it's [Microsoft.Lync.Model.Conversation.Sharing.ApplicationSharingViewDisplayMode](https://msdn.microsoft.com/library/dn378658\(v=office.15\))**.FitToParent**, then you can return from the event callback method after setting the container and application window to their original dimensions.

     ```csharp
                     //If user chose FitToParent, the parent container control is reset to original dimensions.